 Dr. Ibhawoh has taught in universities in Africa, Europe and North America.
 Previously, he was professor at Brock University, Canada; professor in the Department of Political Science at University of North Carolina at Asheville; Human Rights Fellow at the Carnegie Council for Ethics and International Affairs, New York; Research Fellow at the Danish Institute for Human Rights, Copenhagen and Associate Member of the Centre for African Studies, School of Oriental and African Studies (SOAS), University of London.
-He has also taught at Ambrose Alli University and the University of Lagos.
-Dr Ibhawoh currently chairs the United Nations Expert Mechanism on the Right to Development.
+He was Visiting Professor of Human Rights at The Bernard and Audre Rapoport Center for Human Rights and Justice, University of Texas at Austin.
+He has also taught at Ambrose Alli University, Covenant University, and the University of Lagos.
+Dr Ibhawoh is an Expert-Rapporteur of the United Nations Expert Mechanism on the Right to Development.

 His research interests are global human rights, peace/conflict studies, legal and imperial history.
 His articles on these themes have appeared in historical and interdisciplinary journals – Human Rights Quarterly, Journal of Human Rights Practice, The Netherlands Quarterly of Human Rights, the Journal of Global History, and Peace and Conflict: Journal of Peace Psychology (Journal of the American Psychological Association).